 Multiple Device Support

-At one single point in time, you could connect around 8 devices and flash the required firmware files.
-Once you have connected all the devices, load their respective firmware, and hit the Upgrade or Restore button to begin with the steps.
+You could connect around 8 devices and flash the required firmware files at one point in time.
+Once you have connected all the devices, load their respective firmware and hit the Upgrade or Restore button to begin with the steps.

 These were some of the important features of the Rockchip Batch Flash Tool.
 You could now download the tool from the below section and proceed with the flashing instructions.

 At the time of writing, the V1.8 is the latest build.
 However, if, for some reason, this build does not give out the desired result, you could try out any of the earlier versions as well.
 It is compatible with Windows XP, Vista, 7, 8, 8.1, and Windows 10.
 Likewise, both the 32 and 64-bit architecture are supported.

 Furthermore, you will also have to install the necessary USB drivers for your device.
 Head over to our USB Drivers collection post and download the one that corresponds to your device.